How to Set Up Google Analytics on WordPress Multisite Network

 select your property

-MonsterInsights will now show you some recommended settings such as event tracking, enhanced link attribution, file downloads, affiliate link tracking, and more.
-Click Save and Continue when you’re satisfied with the settings.
+MonsterInsights will now show you some recommended settings such as event tracking, file downloads, affiliate link tracking, and more.
+Click Save and continue when you’re satisfied with the settings.

 MonsterInsights GA Plugin Recommended Settings -second part